vmarinhodev/pp/content/projects/ametrade/index.md

     primary:
       title: Effective use of visual elements
       subtitle: The subtitle for Highlight
-      content: A complete re-design and development of Ametrade online.
+      content: A complete re-design and development of Ametrade online presence.
 A key aim for this project was to deliver an outstanding brand & interactive online experience for users, one that allowed the user to simply and quickly access information on Ametrade services.
 Visual Hierarchy, Choosing UI Colors, clear data presentation via menus, catalogs, etc. technical and server-side considerations. all WordPress Core, plugins and themes updates, and user management can be done from one centralized place, instead of having the need to update each site separately.
       image: 'ameper_iii.jpg'
     tools:
       - wordpress